-Land Trusts, like OCT, are local, regional, or statewide nonprofit conservation organizations directly involved in helping protect natural, scenic, recreational, agricultural, historic, or cultural property.
+Land trusts, like OCT, are local, regional, or statewide nonprofit conservation organizations directly involved in helping protect natural, scenic, recreational, agricultural, historic, or cultural property.
 Land trusts work to preserve open land that is important to the communities and regions where they operate.
-Land trusts respond rapidly to conservation needs and operate in cities, rural, and suburban areas.
+Land trusts respond rapidly to conservation needs and operate in urban, rural, and suburban areas.

 OCT has many advantages as a vehicle for protecting land.
 We can hold and manage land and other assets as an organization, rather than through individuals.
 As a private organization we can be more flexible and creative and can generally act more quickly than government agencies, since we are not as restrained by politics and procedures.
 We are also able to negotiate with landowners discreetly, confidentially, and quickly.

 As a community-based organization, OCT is dependent on community resources, including volunteer time and skills.
-We are familiar with the land in the area and often have worked hard to gain the trust and confidence of local landowners who may not want to work with government agencies or entities from outside the community.
+We are familiar with the land in the area and often have worked hard to gain the confidence and trust of local landowners who may not want to work with government agencies or entities from outside the community.

 For more information click HERE